joshcanhelp/josh-to-11/content/post/2020-10-03-testable-documentation.md

 - I think I know what a successful solution looks like
 - I understand the problem space

 I am ready to do a spike!
-Stay tuned for my write-up of my first attempt to solve this issue!
+Stay tuned for the first one!